dee158/obsidian-rainbow-folders-fixer/README.md

 # Rainbow Folders Fixer

 This is a plugin I made for personal use in [Obsidian](https://obsidian.md).
-It solves the issue of rainbow folders changing colors as DOM elements are loaded and unloaded in the File explorer by making use of data attributes.
+It solves the issue of rainbow folders changing colors as DOM elements are loaded and unloaded (i.e. when scrolling) in the File explorer by making use of data attributes.

 # How to use